 Why I tried 75 Hard

 I was really drawn that this was really more of a mental toughness challenge more than anything else.
 The program asks you to two 45-minute workouts a day and one had to be outside.
-You have to drink a gallon of water a day, take a progress picture a day, read 10 books and a business book, and allow zero cheats on your diet.
+You have to drink a gallon of water a day, take a progress picture a day, read 10 pages of an entrepreneur non-fiction book each day, and allow zero cheats on your diet.
 You have to do all of that for 75 days.
 I was so amped when I listened to the podcast about it.
 I hadn’t been super consistent lately, so I wanted something that would really challenge me.
 Well, it definitely challenged me!
 If you screw up on this program, you have to go back to day one.

 Honestly, it wasn’t like I was doing a hardcore workout or anything.
 I count walking my kids to school as a workout, and sometimes I’d do a little extra.
 I worked in my garden all day one of the days and counted that as a workout.
 But yeah, hence the name, it was really frickin hard!
 Even the gallon of water was one of the hardest parts.
 I posted about it on social media, and I could have lied.
 I’ve done that in the past where I’ve been like, “It wasn’t THAT hard…” Or continued to count my gardening as a workout, but what’s the point in that?
 I just want to be honest.

 One time, I tried to get my kids to come on one of my walks with me.
 It was torture!
 The first 20 minutes were great, and then the kids were trying to trip me on purpose, so I said, “Guys!
 I need my space!
 Don’t walk in front of me.”
 Phoenix got her feelings hurt by that and thought I didn’t like her and didn’t want her around me, so she’d walk 20 feet behind me then she’d just stop and I found myself just wanting the walk to be over.
 At one point I wasn’t even walking, I was just standing there trying to convince her to walk with me.